Sweet Buttery Cornbread for a Crowd

-Spray the bottom and sides of a (11 x 19 inch) disposable roasting pan with cooking spray.
+Spray the bottom and sides of a (13 x 18 inch) sheet pan with cooking spray.

 If including any of the optional items, mix them into the batter.

-Once cooled, cornbread can be covered with plastic wrap or foil and stored up to 2 days at room temperature.
+Once cooled, cornbread can be covered with plastic wrap or foil and stored up to 2 days at room temperature or refrigerate up to 4 days.
 Cornbread can be frozen up to 3 months, wrapped in foil and placed in a heavy-duty freezer bag.
 Thaw on the counter.

 Want more great Group Recipes ?

 Welcome to Aloha Dreams!

 I'm so glad you dropped by.
 I'm Betsy.
 Here you'll find my favorite fabulous, trusted recipes - everything from delicious, quick meals for your family to wonderful classics made easy.

 I'm also here to help you with large group recipes from 20 to 200.
 So next opportunity you get to cook for a large group - Say 'Yes!'
 Then relax.
 I've got your back.

 Ever wished you could build your dream home?
 How about building your dream home in a tropical paradise?
 Join me, room by room, as we design and build a fabulous dream home in Hawaii!